snsf-data/datastory_open_access_publications_monitoring_2022/README.md

 ### `apc_2022_2023_jul_2024.csv`

-The data consists of Article Processing Charges (APC) paid between 2022 and 2023 for publications reported to the SNSF as a result of its funding.
+The data consists of Article Processing Charges (APC) paid between 2022 and 2023.
 Here is a description of the variables:

 -   `Title`: the title of the publication.